textbookmania/LightSlateGray/README.md

 Tired of waiting for friends to reply?
 Then try LightSteelBlue for easy match making with satisfaction for both parties.

+##Student's Profile
+Only allowed student users have access to the offers.
+Students can create profiles, and this allows their offers to be linked to their profiles.
+Our system also requires CAS Authentication for security.

 ##Buy and Sell Books
 Books are bought and sold through offers available.
 The "Buy Offers" are for students looking for a textbook, and the "Sell Offers" are for students trying to sell their textbook.